gruntwork-io/boilerplate/README.md

   to execute commands, see [hooks](#hooks).
 * `templateFolder`: Return the value of the `--template-folder` command-line option.
 Useful for building relative paths.
 * `outputFolder`: Return the value of the `--output-folder` command-line option.
 Useful for building relative paths.
+* `env NAME DEFAULT`: Render the value of environment variable `NAME`.
+If that environment variable is empty or not defined, render `DEFAULT` instead.

 ## Alternative project generators

 Before creating Boilerplate, we tried a number of other project generators, but none of them met all of our